When considering fertility preservation, both egg and embryo freezing offer unique benefits and challenges.

 Embryo freezing, on the other hand, offers greater predictability since fertilization is completed prior to freezing.
 Embryos that are tested and found to be chromosomally normal have a 60–70% chance of resulting in a live birth once transferred.
 However, this approach requires a sperm source, whether from a partner or a donor, which may not align with everyone’s current circumstances.
 Using a partner’s sperm introduces legal complexities, as both parties retain rights to the embryos, potentially complicating future use if the relationship ends.
 Alternatively, embryos created with donor sperm give the individual full control but might pose challenges if a future partner prefers not to use donor-conceived embryos.

 Dr. Serin Seckin is a native of New York City and a mother of two!
 Dr. Seckin received her medical degree from Sidney Kimmel Medical College at Thomas Jefferson University where she graduated with a scholarly concentration in Translational Research.
-During her residency and fellowship, she presented several poster and oral presentations at the annual American Society for Reproductive Medicine (ASRM) and American Association of Gynecological Laparoscopists (AAGL).
 Her clinical and research interests include: fertility preservation, Diminished Ovarian Reserve (DOR), and the impact of endometriosis on fertility.
 Dr. Seckin believes that fertility care should empower individuals and couples facing fertility challenges, offering them hope and innovative solutions on their journey to parenthood.

 Learn more about Generation Next Fertility’s egg freezing practice on Freeze.